GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

 \subsection{Delicate Editing within Gaussian RoI}

 To achieve delicate editing in 3D scenes, we use the Gaussian RoI to constrain the editing area.
-In particular, we randomly sample viewpoints from the 3D scene representation and render 2D image representations $\gI_{rd}$.
-Then 2D diffusion model $\gD$ is used to edit the rendered image $\gI_{rd}$, with the user instruction $\gT$ and original image $\gI_{ori}$ as conditions, to get the edited image $\gI_{ed}$ as
+In particular, we randomly sample viewpoints from the 3D scene and render 2D image $\gI_{render}$.
+After that, $\gI_{render}$ and noise level $t$ are put into 2D diffusion model $\gM_{DM}$, with the user instruction $\gT$ and image $\gI_{input}$ of input scene as conditions, to get edited image $\gI_{edit}$:

 where $t$ is a randomly chosen noise level from $[t_{min}, t_{max}]$.

 Similar to 3D-GS~\cite{kerbl20233d}, we apply the $\mathcal{L}_\mathbbm{1}$ and D-SSIM loss functions during editing.

 the two losses are calculated between the 2D edited image $\gI_{ed}$ and the rendered image $\gI_{rd}$.
 Then, gradient backpropagation is performed within Gaussian RoI $\gG_{RoI}$: